 The Front National’s progress

 France massively refused extremism, but the results should be treated cautiously.
 For the first time, the Front National passed the threshold of 10 millions voters.
-This is four millions more than five years ago (6.4m voted for the Front National) and almost five millions more than ten 10 years ago, when her dad father, Jean-Marie Le Pen, a holocaust denier, sprung a surprise.
+This is four million more than five years ago (6.4m voted for the Front National) and almost five millions more than ten 10 years ago, when her Marine Le Pen’s father, Jean-Marie, a holocaust denier, sprung a surprise.

 The Front National is becoming mainstream